topology-foundation/docs-drp/docs/tutorials/grid.md

 });
 ```

-Of course we cannot forget to add event listener for our key press, how else will we be able to move?
-Here we listen to the WASD key press event and call the `moveUser` function which will send the `moveUser` operation to CRO and update the user's position on the grid.
+To enable movement, we add event listeners for WASD key presses.
+Each key press triggers the `moveUser` function, which sends the movement operation to the CRO and updates the user's position on the grid.

 ```ts
 const copyButton = <HTMLButtonElement>document.getElementById("copyGridId");